robbiebusinessacc/robbiebusinessacc/README.md

 ### Skills and Experience

-- Age: {{age}} years of experience with Python, including machine learning libraries such as scikit-learn.
+- {{age}} years of experience with Python, including machine learning libraries such as scikit-learn.
 - Strong understanding of C# for unity game development.
 - Experience with JavaScript for web development.
 - Currently located in Boston and open to collaborating on interesting python projects.